Apple Advanced Typography: Features

 AAT font features are supported on Mac OS 8.5 and above and all versions of macOS.
 The cross-platform ICU library provided basic AAT support for left-to-right scripts.
-HarfBuzz version 2 has added AAT shaping support, an open-source implementation of the technology which Chrome/Chromium as version 72 and LibreOffice as version 6.3 uses it instead of CoreText for rendering macOS AAT fonts in cross-platform way.
+HarfBuzz version 2 has added AAT shaping support, an open-source implementation of the technology which Chrome/Chromium as version 72 and LibreOffice as version 6.3 uses instead of CoreText for rendering macOS AAT fonts in cross-platform way.

-As of OS X Yosemite and iOS 8, AAT supports language-specific shaping—that is, changing how glyphs are processed depending on the human language they are being used to represent.
+As of OS X Yosemite and iOS 8, AAT supports language-specific shaping: that is, changing how glyphs are processed depending on the human language they are being used to represent.
 This support is available through the use of language tags in Core Text.
 Provision was added at the same time for the relative positioning of two glyphs via anchor points via the 'kerx' and 'ankr' tables.

 AAT and OpenType in macOS

-As of Mac OS X 10.5 Leopard, partial support for OpenType is available.
+As of Mac OS X 10.3 Panther, partial support for OpenType is available.
 As of 2011, support is limited to Western and Arabic scripts.
 If a font has AAT tables, they will be used for typography.
 If the font does not have AAT tables but does have OpenType tables, they will be used to the extent that the system supports them.

 This means that many OpenType fonts for Western or Middle Eastern scripts can be used without modification on Mac OS X 10.5, but South Asian scripts such as Thai and Devanagari cannot.
 These require AAT tables for proper layout.